Manage segments

 “productCode” or “productName”

 Event name Represents actions that occur on your website or on your mobile app.
-For example, object clicked (such as a button, link, or menu option), error generated, inactivity detected, URL changed, or scroll detected.
+For example, an object clicked (such as a button, link, or menu option), error generated, inactivity detected, URL changed, or scroll detected.

 For more information about configuring events, see About modules.